Lucabr01/University/Advanced Software Engineering/README.md

+# Network Intrusion Detection Management System

-The topic of my final course project is a management system for a **Network-Intrusion Detection System** built with **WebRatio**.
-The system uses several inline sensors to capture, analyze, and store network traffic data in a database.
-The management interface is then used by various actors to access the data and perform different tasks...See more on the [report](<ASE_Project_Report.pdf>)
+The topic of my final course project is a management system for a **Network Intrusion Detection System** built with **WebRatio**.
+The system uses several inline sensors to capture, analyze and store network traffic data in a database, while the management interface allows different users to browse the data and perform various tasks.
+See more in the [full report](ASE_Project_Report.pdf).

+---

-## Inizializing the project
+## Initializing the project

-First you will have to import the [project](IntrusionDetectionSystem.zip) (if you dont know how to do it check this [video](https://my.webratio.com/learn/learningobject/organize-the-workspace-v-72?cbck=wrReq87824)).
-The you should add into the project (from the webratio platform software) my [custom style templates](IDSstyle.zip).
-If after adding the style WebRatio generates error, just apply the DefaultWebRatio Style pages and delete from the site views the **Reloading Operation** and the **Periodical Refresh Component".
+To get started, import the project archive (`IntrusionDetectionSystem.zip`) into WebRatio—if you’re not sure how, check out this [video tutorial](https://my.webratio.com/learn/learningobject/organize-the-workspace-v-72?cbck=wrReq87824).
+Once the project is in place, upload my custom style templates (`IDSstyle.zip`) via the WebRatio interface.
+If you encounter errors after applying the style, simply switch back to the **DefaultWebRatio** style and remove the **Reloading Operation** and **Periodical Refresh Component** from your site views.

-To generate and try the project, firsr, you must create a database and link it to the one inside the **Domain Model**.
-Inside the DB_scripts folder you can find the [backup.sql](DB_script/backup.sql) file, use it to create the right db schema.
-Then run the [datas.sql](DB_script/datas.sql) to populate the tables with some examples...
+Before you can generate and run the application, you’ll need to create a database and link it to the **Domain Model** in your project.
+In the `DB_script/` folder you’ll find `backup.sql`, which sets up the correct schema, and `datas.sql`, which populates your tables with sample data.
+Run `backup.sql` first, then `datas.sql`.

-Once all works you can generate the project, than login inside the Administrator view with --admin--admin-- as username and pass.
-For some unknown reasons ( you will have a lot of wild errors with WebRatio, be ready :) ) the login only works if the Name,Surname,Passw and Username of each User are the same, so take it in mind when u try to create an operator.
+Once your database is configured, generate the application in WebRatio and log in to the Administrator view using **admin / admin**.
+Be aware that, due to a quirk in WebRatio, login only works if each user’s Name, Surname, Username and Password are identical—so keep that in mind when creating operator accounts.

-If you have some problems with my project or with WebRatio in general just write me.
-Have fun
+If you run into any problems with my project or with WebRatio in general, just let me know.
+Have fun!